 The good news - if you're using a 3-in-1 product like The Daily, you won't have to worry about this question.

 However, if you use a multi-step routine, you will want to ensure you are applying your sunscreen as the last step in your skincare regiment, in almost all cases - see below.

-GETMr.
-The Daily
+The Daily 3-in-1 face lotion

 Does it make a difference if I'm using mineral vs. chemical sunscreen?